Siege of Multan (1848–1849): Aftermath

 The British gained vast quantities of loot.
 Mulraj's treasury was worth three million pounds, a huge sum for the time.
 There was also much looting in the town, by both British and Indian soldiers.
 With the fall of Multan, Whish's army was able to reinforce the main Bengal Army force under Sir Hugh Gough.
-Whish's heavy guns were decisive at the Battle of Gujarat, which effectively broke Sher Singh's and Chattar Singh's armies and ended the war.
+Whish's heavy guns were decisive at the Battle of Gujrat, which effectively broke Sher Singh's and Chattar Singh's armies and ended the war.

 Mulraj was placed on trial for the murders of Vans Agnew and Anderson.
 He was cleared of premeditated murder, but was found guilty of being an accessory after the fact, in that he had rewarded the murderers and openly used the deaths as pretext for rebellion.
 (Under British law at the time, an "accessory after the fact" of a crime was liable to the same punishment as the criminal.)
 Mulraj was sentenced to death, but the sentence was later commuted to exile for life.

 In August 1849, the Indus and Chenab rivers overflowed, and the heavily damaged citadel was washed away, eventually resembling an "island of mud" amidst the floods.